advyy100i/MediaBridge/README.md

 ##
 * Users can upload media and generate secure streaming links.
 * Tracks who is watching your media, when, and from where.
-* Adds performance, security, and production-readiness features to stand out.
+* Adds performance, security, and production-readiness features.

 ---